 Who is elizabeth?

-Elizabeth was an amazing person.
-Elizabeth Mary Uchalik-Gimma, 66, passed away on Sunday, January 29, 2017 at Bristol Hospital after an illness, with her son and granddaughter by her side.
+Elizabeth was an amazing person with a passion to help others in need.
+On Sunday, January 29, 2017 Elizabeth Mary Uchalik-Gimma passed away after a brief illness.
+She was 66.
+Her only son and granddaughter were by her side.
 She was born in New Britain, to the late Michael and Mary (Koval) Gimma.
-Elizabeth was a resident of New Britain and Bristol, graduating from New Britain High and raising her family in Bristol.
+Elizabeth was a resident of New Britain and in Bristol, graduating from New Britain High and raising her family in Bristol.
 She was a devout parishioner of Holy Trinity Byzantine Catholic Church.
 She enjoyed going out with friends and spent most of her time with her son and granddaughter.
 She will be most remembered for being a lifelong caregiver.
+She loved helping people and never asked for anything in return.
+Her work ethic was superb.
+The level of care she gave others was admired and refreshing to families she worked for.
+We are guided by her 40 years quality care and work ethic.

 What is Elizabeth Care?